 Providing excellence in customer service and support will lead to faster growth and higher profits.

 In my guidance to startups raising capital, two of the most important financial metrics to nearly all VCs are customer acquisition cost (CAC) and Lifetime Value (LTV) of a customer.
 There two metrics are important for understanding a company’s business model and how they make money.
 Two related metrics that are critically important are Conversion Rate, the percentage of customers opportunities that you convert to revenue each period, and Churn Rate, or the percentage of customers that discontinue doing business with you during a period of time.
 Obviously, conversion rate has a big impact on CAC, and churn rate has a big impact on LTV.
-Great customer service, along with having great products improves conversion rates and decreases churn rates, both of which are massively important to any business.
+Great customer service (along with having great products) improves conversion rates and decreases churn rates, both of which are massively important to any business.
+This is why so many businesses use cloud contact center solutions, to ensure their customer service is as effective as possible.

 Although there is a lot of lip service paid to focusing on the customer, there is still an urgent need to focus more on services the customer when they have problems.
 Here is my list of 11 things that most companies can do to improve the customer service experience, increase conversion rates, and decrease churn.
 Just writing this is a reminder for my business as much as it is for you and your business.